Information for Families

 Pictured: Hand and footprint cards

 For some parents, it is important to spend some time with their baby and family and friends in the privacy of their home or another place of special significance.
 You can choose to do this if you wish.
+Plans need to be in place for return of the baby to hospital (as per prior arrangement) or to an appointed funeral director.
 If you do take your baby outside of your home or to a public place, it is recommended that you take into consideration the appropriateness of the venue and other people’s reactions to seeing a deceased baby.

 You can also choose to leave your baby with the hospital if you feel this is the right decision for you and your family.
-There are no expectations that you will do anything at all.
-Hospital staff will either facilitate the cremation at KEMH or transportation to a Funeral Director according to the arrangements you have made.
+Hospital staff will either facilitate the cremation at KEMH/WNHS or transportation to a Funeral Director according to the arrangements you have made.

-To assist you in making decisions regarding transporting your baby from hospital, the guidelines in this information sheet have been developed to explain the legal requirements you will need to meet and any documents you may need if you wish to take your baby home.
+To assist you in making decisions regarding transporting your baby from hospital, please read the guidelines below.
+These have been developed to explain the legal requirements you will need to meet, and any documents you may need if you wish to take your baby home.

 For babies delivered before 20 weeks gestation

 You may choose to have your baby cremated at a public cremation or buried in a cemetery.
 Alternatively, you may bury your baby in a place of your choosing, providing it is on private property and with the property owner’s permission.
-It is recommended that when burying on private property that the site be prepared to a depth of at least 1 metre below ground, and that baby’s body is contained in an appropriately sealed container.
+When burying on private property, it is recommended to prepare the site to a depth of at least 1 meter below ground and ensure the baby’s body is placed in an appropriately sealed container.

 For babies delivered after 20 weeks gestation

-However, if you choose to transport your baby outside the hospital for a service, a funeral director should be chosen and informed prior to transporting.
+If you choose to transport your baby outside the hospital for a service, a funeral director should be chosen.

 Transporting your baby